Archdiocese of St. Paul and Minneapolis Vocations Office

 The Office of Vocations runs a number of discernment programs and provides numerous opportunities that might be of interest to those considering a vocation to the priesthood or religious life.

-In addition, for young men, Operation Andrew Dinners during the school year provide an occasion to meet others discerning the priesthood and to learn more about the application process and seminary life.
+The Andrew Dinners during the school year provide an occasion to meet others discerning the priesthood and to learn more about the application process and seminary life.
 For young women, the Miriam Dinners provide an opportunity to pray and meet consecrated women and hear their vocation stories.
 Miriam Dinners are a great way to come together with other young women, ages 16 - 35, who are discerning God's call.
-These events require no obligation, but are an excellent opportunity to take a serious look at what possibilities consecrated life may hold for you.
+These events require no obligation, but are an excellent opportunity to take a serious look at what possibilities

-The Archbishop's Discernment Retreat for Men interested in the Priesthood is also held each December for High School Seniors to men age 50.
-This retreat, led by the Archbishop and Auxiliary Bishop, is a wonderful opportunity to gain clarity in your discernment process.
 At all of these events, you will meet other men who desire to follow Christ and to know his will for their lives.

 Picture

-If these or any of our events are of interest to you, please contact the Vocations Director, Father David Blume, by email or at (651) 962-6890.
+If these or any of our events are of interest to you, please contact the Vocations Director, Father Mark Pavlak, email or at (651) 962-6890.
 Then, the two of you can further discuss your discernment process and decide if it is appropriate to apply for seminary formation.
 The application process includes a paper application which includes biographical information as well as a number of essays and short answers.
 The seminary application process also includes interviews with priests, references from others who know you, your educational history and transcripts, a background check, and a psychological evaluation (which is arranged and paid for by the Office of Vocations).
 It is a lengthy, but also fruitful, process for those who are considering the call to the priesthood.

 Again, if you have any questions or concerns about any of the events, your discernment, or the application process, please contact Father Blume or the Vocations Office at any point in your discernment process: